BrandonBian/OSDR-GNN/README.md

 # My modification of OSDR-GNN for customized prediction on materials

+## "GNN" directory: training of the GNN on OSDR dataset for prediction on materials.

 On line 18, change the global variable to indicate whether to train on materials or on teir functions (original implementation).

 ```
 material = True
 ```

+## "Assembly" directory: training of the GNN on Assembly CAD dataset for prediction on materials.

 ## (2021/07/27 Update): Added new dataset (v6) with new attribute "manufac_type"
 1. Debugged the dataset so that the columns match the previous version (v3).